-The monitorig is carried out by the Turku University of Applied Sciences (TUAS) in collaboration with the Archipelago Research Institute, the Finnish Meterological Institute and other FINMARI partners.
-In 2015, The Archipelago Research Institute added a weather station, measuring air temperature, pressure, humidity, precipitation, wind speed and direction, to the buoy, which results will also be displayed at this website in the future.
+The monitoring is carried out by the Turku University of Applied Sciences (TUAS) in collaboration with the Archipelago Research Institute of the University of Turku, the Finnish Meterological Institute and other FINMARI partners.
+In 2015, The Archipelago Research Institute added a weather station, measuring air temperature, pressure, humidity, precipitation, wind speed and direction to the buoy, which will be displayed on this website in the future.

 Temperature [°C] Sea water temperature from the surface to 40 m depth.
 The temperature begins to rise in May and concurrently thermal stratification begins to develop.
 The stratification is at its strongest condition in late summer when the surface mean temperature can exceed 20 °C and the deep water is ca 6-7 °C. The transition layer between warmer mixed water at the sea surface and cooler deep water below, i.e., a layer in which the water temperature drops rapidly, is called a thermocline.
 In the autumn, the surface water slowly cools down and eventually the thermocline disappears: the whole water column is then mixed by autumn storms and convection.